udaygirish/udaygirish.github.io/_posts/2020-08-23-Computer-Vision-Intro.md

 ---
-title: Computer Vision
+title: Computer Vision Introduction
 tags: [computer-vision, machine-learning, ai]
 style: fill
 color: secondary
 description: This blog is about what is computer vision and different types in it and how one can solve business use cases with it!!
+This is the introductory blog of computer vision series.
 ---